Multibanded Reduced Order Quadrature Techniques for Gravitational Wave Inference: Introduction

 However, the construction of ROQ bases itself presents a computational bottleneck.
 The search algorithm requires generating large training sets of waveforms, often millions of templates, and performing numerous inner product evaluations at each iteration.
-For long-duration signals like subwith hundreds of thousands of frequency samples, this construction process can take days to weeks on high-performance computing clusters, limiting the ability to generate ROQ bases for emerging waveform models or extended parameter ranges.
+For long-duration signals like SSMs with hundreds of thousands of frequency samples, this construction process can take days to weeks on high-performance computing clusters, limiting the ability to generate ROQ bases for emerging waveform models or extended parameter ranges.

-In this work, we present a modified ROQ construction strategy that leverages multi-banding techniques \citep{Vinciguerra:2017ngf} to accelerate the basis construction without compromising the accuracy of the final likelihood evaluations.
-Multi-banding exploits the fact that gravitational wave signals from compact binary inspirals are not uniformly sampled in time across all frequencies, as lower frequencies contain proportionally more signal cycles than higher frequencies.
+In this work, we present a modified ROQ construction strategy that leverages multibanding techniques \citep{Vinciguerra:2017ngf} to accelerate the basis construction without compromising the accuracy of the final likelihood evaluations.
+Multibanding exploits the fact that gravitational wave signals from compact binary inspirals are not uniformly sampled in time across all frequencies, as lower frequencies contain proportionally more signal cycles than higher frequencies.
 By using frequency-dependent resolution during the basis search, with finer spacing at low frequencies and coarser spacing at high frequencies, we reduce the number of frequency samples by nearly an order of magnitude while preserving the essential features needed to construct accurate reduced bases.
+As we were completing the work, we became aware of a related idea \citep{Morisaki:2021ngj}, which applies multibanding to preexisting ROQ bases, to reduce ROQ basis file size and accelerate ROQ weight calculations and likelihood evaluations.
+In contrast, our approach implements multibanding during the ROQ basis construction itself, addressing the current computational bottleneck for long-duration signals by accelerating the greedy basis search.

-We apply this multibanded construction method to generate ROQ bases for the IMRPhenomXAS$\_{NRTidalV3}$ waveform model in the SSM regime, a parameter space of particular interest for searches targeting primordial black hole binaries and other exotic compact objects.
+We apply this multibanded construction method to generate ROQ bases for the \texttt{IMRPhenomXAS\_NRTidalV3} waveform model in the SSM regime, a parameter space of particular interest for searches targeting primordial black hole binaries and other exotic compact objects.
 Our results demonstrate that the multibanded approach reduces basis construction time by a factor of 5 to 20 times while simultaneously decreasing the basis size by 20-30{\%}.
-We validate these bases through comprehensive likelihood comparisons and full parameter estimation injection studies, confirming that the multibanded construction introduces no detectable biases or accuracy degradation in recovered source parameters.
+We validate these bases through comprehensive likelihood comparisons and full parameter estimation injection studies, confirming that the multibanded construction introduces no accuracy degradation in recovered source parameters.